CLNEulalia/Sass/README.md

 $sg-red    : #F1534E;
 ```

-Now let's apply our $sg-red color to all the buttons
+Now let's apply our $sg-red color to the background of all the buttons and change the text color to $sg-white

 ```
 buttons {